VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 A different licence is often required for components other than software or hardware, such as images, documentation and databases.
 The licence to be used will be the kind already selected by the project for the type of component concerned.
-One of the project supervisors must select the licence type if this has not already been done by the project.

 ## Sensitive Information

-All contributions must comply with Québec’s Privacy Act, and must not jeopardize privacy, public safety or the security of the information of the Ville de Montréal.
+All contributions must comply with Québec’s Privacy Act, and must not jeopardize privacy.

-Contributors are responsible for ensuring that their contributions do not contain such information.

-A partial list of exceptions follows:

-- ***TO BE PROVIDED***

 ## Code of Conduct